 Drivers lacking ACC system knowledge also present numerous potential dangers.
-As mentioned above, a misconception of ACC’s overall purpose – a safety feature not a substitute driver – can create dangers.
-Being unaware of the system’s limitations can create dangers, such as weather conditions being able to interfere with the system’s ability to sense vehicles.
-If a person is relying on the car to yield to leading vehicles in inclement weather, there is an obvious increase of the chance of collision.
-If a driver does not expect the system to accelerate so aggressively, they might react in an inappropriate manner.
+As mentioned above, a misconception of ACC’s overall purpose – a safety feature, not a substitute driver – can create dangers.
+Being unaware of the system’s limitations can create dangers.
+These include weather conditions interfering with the system’s ability to sense vehicles.
+If a person relies on the car to yield to leading vehicles in inclement weather, there is an obvious increase in the chance of collision.
+Should a driver not expect the system to accelerate aggressively, they might react in an inappropriate manner.
 That increases the chances of collision.

 If the AAC’s dashboard icon is too dull, drivers may not know when the system is on and react inappropriately if they mistakenly believe it is on or off.
 Not understanding that the system may give false warnings.
 These can include braking being triggered by reflective white lines on the road.
 That presents safety concerns for the vehicle’s driver and the drivers of following vehicles.
 Inappropriate responses to false warnings can result in a collision.
 Drivers of following vehicles may fail to react to sudden and unexpected stops initiated by the system.